ianjwhitehouse/ianjwhitehouse.github.io/index.md

 ### Research Interests
 Currently, I am interested in autonomous agents and human machine teaming, including how autonomous agents can learn to make decisions organically, which is the focus of my capstone project.
 In addition, I am interested in the interpretability of these agents, which I believe is central to their effectiveness in human machine teaming.
 As self-driving cars become mainstream, I believe that making them interpretable is the only path towards them being trusted by average drivers.
 I am excited to pursue these interests within my PhD program.

-#### Please take a look around and contact me for additional information